nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. A user with above-average typing speed (> 40 WPM) for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 2. The product should be a single-user system.
 3. The product should not rely on a remote server.
-4. It should accommodate up to 250 elderly without noticeable performance slowdowns during typical usage.
+4. It should accommodate up to 250 elderly without performance slowdowns of more than 3 seconds during typical usage.
-5. The product should respond within two seconds.
+5. The product should generally respond within two seconds.
 6. The product should work on Windows, Linux and Mac as long as they have `Java 17` installed.